xpqz/dyalog-docs/programming-reference-guide/docs/component-files/component-files/component-files.md

 ## Multi-User Access

-`⎕FSTIE` ties a file for **shared** (i.e. multi-user) access.
+`⎕FSTIE` ties a file for **shared** (that is, multi-user) access.
 This kind of access would be appropriate for a multi-user UNIX system, a network of single user PCs, or multiple APL tasks under Microsoft Windows.

 `⎕FHOLD` provides the means for the user to temporarily prevent other co-operating users from accessing one or more files.
 This is necessary to allow a single logical update involving more than one component, and perhaps more than one file, to be completed without interference from another user. `⎕FHOLD` is applicable to External Variables as well as Component Files